 Terrorism: No Easy Answers

 There are myriad types of terrorism.
 But the focus is highly selective.
-200,000 Indian farmers killing themselves because of debt or 4,000 children dying everyday around the world because of no access to clean water are not considered.
+200,000 Indian farmers killing themselves because of debt or 4,000 children dying every day around the world because of no access to clean water are not considered.
 Nor are massacres of Muslims in the Indian states of Gujarat and Maharashtra or of Sikhs in New Delhi.
 Nor are the tens of thousands of Kashmiris killed by the Indian military.
-The attention and emphasis is overwhelmingly on car bombings, 9/11 and Mumbai type of attacks.
+The attention and emphasis are overwhelmingly on car bombings, 9/11 and Mumbai type of attacks.
 Massive state terrorism is not up for discussion unless the state is a designated enemy of Washington’s such as Iran and Syria.
 America and its allies such as Israel and India get a free pass.
 Can you imagine Charlie Rose or Wolf Blitzer asking Kissinger or Rice or other apparatchiks of the empire about state terrorism?
 Maybe when pigs fly.
-Interview by David Barsamian.

 Speaker